marmelab/react-admin/docs/Edit.md

 );
 ```

-**Tips:** If you want users to be warned if they haven't pressed the Save button while they trying to browse, you can follow this section[Navigating Through Records In`<Edit>` Views](./PrevNextButtons.md#navigating-through-records-inedit-views-after-submit)
+**Tips:** If you want users to be warned if they haven't pressed the Save button when they browse to another record, you can follow the tutorial [Navigating Through Records In`<Edit>` Views](./PrevNextButtons.md#navigating-through-records-inedit-views-after-submit).